Indiana vs. UConn College Basketball Predictions & Picks - November 19

 UConn Performance Insights

-- Last year UConn posted 78.6 points per game (30th-ranked in college basketball) and surrendered 64.1 points per contest (34th-ranked).
+- UConn was 30th in college basketball last year with 78.6 points per game.
+At the other end of the court, it ranked 34th with 64.1 points allowed per contest.

-- The Huskies thrived when it came to rebounding last season, ranking 10th-best in college basketball in boards per game (36.5) and fourth-best in rebounds allowed per contest (26.5).
+- The Huskies thrived when it came to rebounding last year, ranking 10th-best in the country in rebounds per game (36.5) and fourth-best in rebounds allowed per contest (26.5).

-- UConn racked up assists last year, ranking fourth-best in the nation with 17.5 per game.
+- With 17.5 assists per game, UConn ranked fourth-best in college basketball in the category.

-- The Huskies sank 9.1 three-pointers per game (30th-ranked in college basketball) last season, while sporting a 36.3% three-point percentage (67th-ranked).
+- The Huskies were 30th in college basketball with 9.1 threes per game last year.
+Meanwhile, they ranked 67th with a 36.3% shooting percentage from three-point land.

-- UConn thrived when it came to defending against three-point shooting last season, ranking third-best in the country in three-pointers allowed per game (5.0) and 12th-best in three-point percentage allowed (29.7%).
+- In terms of defending three-pointers, everything was clicking for UConn, who allowed 5.0 threes per game (third-best in college basketball) and a 29.7% shooting percentage from downtown (12th-best).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.